133) Melchizedeks Declared Identical To God: Moses

 “The LORD reigneth…let the earth be moved…Moses…among his priests…” (Psalm 99:1-6)

-In other words, Moses was the current heir to the royal priesthood of Melchizedek, culminating in YHVH’s Savior Seed of the Woman.
+Moses was Melchizedek Priest-King over the Hebrew nation.
 The passages in the New Testament letter to the Hebrews apply as much to Moses as it does to Jesus Christ of Nazareth.
 Moses functioned as Priest-King before the Levitical priesthood was set up for the nation of Israel.

 Moses is also explicitly stated to be the king, which is, after all, a given, in an era and culture when all lawgivers, AKA rule-rs, were autocratic kings.